 Next beat in the eggs, one at a time, adding a tablespoonful of flour with each egg to prevent the mixture from curdling.

 Finally carefully fold in the remaining flour until just combined.

 Place mixture in rounded teaspoons onto the baking sheets spacing well apart as they will spread.
 There should be enough for 20.

 Pop in the oven for just 5 minutes until they spring back to the touch when lightly pressed with a fingertip.
 Remove and, using a palette knife, transfer to cooling racks and leave to cool.

 Using a free-standing mixer or electric hand mixer, beat the butter until really soft then gradually add the sugar until the mixture is smooth.

-Beat in the vanilla essence and hot water.
-The mixture will be soft and creamy.
+Beat in the vanilla extract and hot water.
+The mixture will now be soft and creamy.

 As soon as the sponges are cold, spread the mixture over half the sponges.

 Top the buttercream with two teaspoons of jam.
 Evenly spread the jam so it leaves a small border of buttercream round the edge.

 A classic cheese soufflé – a mixture of fluffy whisked eggs folded into a Cheddar cheese sauce then baked.
 Perfect for a light lunch.